mvranic/kubeless-apl-demo/README.md

       57,277]]
 ```
-should be visiable "Hello kafka from APL!" i.e. the event is dequeded from Kfaka topic.
+should be visible "Hello kafka from APL!" i.e. the event is dequeued from Kafka topic.

-On the end trigger can be deleted with:
+In the end trigger can be deleted with:
 ```
 kubeless trigger kafka delete test-kafka-halloapl
 ```